circuitsable/DS4SnapbackBoard/README.md

 # What you'll need

-he PCB, of which gerbers are available for in the [releases](https://github.com/circuitsable/DS4SnapbackBoard/releases/tag/gerbers).
+The PCB, of which gerbers are available for in the [releases](https://github.com/circuitsable/DS4SnapbackBoard/releases/tag/gerbers).
 The thinner you can make the PCB, the better, 0.8mm is a good thickness.
 The PCB can be ordered from any board house, but some may not like the castellated holes or charge extra for them.
 [Oshpark](https://oshpark.com/#services) will do castilated holes, has 0.8mm availability and is quite cheap, but the finished boards may require post processing with a small knife.

 2 0805 1uF SMD Ceramic Capacitors.
 Their voltage rating does not matter.
 They can be sourced from anywhere, here are some examples: [Aliexpress](https://www.aliexpress.us/item/2251832778239041.html), [Ebay](https://www.ebay.com/itm/195680390537), [Mouser](https://www.mouser.com/ProductDetail/Samsung-Electro-Mechanics/CL21B105KPFNNNE?qs=349EhDEZ59rb3V94UrmRdQ%3D%3D)